Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Asymptotics for the geometric -PushTASEP

 The integration contour for the kernel in \eqref{Krescaledp} for $W$ has to encircle $\log_qa$ and $\log_qa_i$ for all $i=1,\dots,m$ but no other singularities of the kernel.
 We define the integration contour

 The contour $\wt\C_\theta$ is the image of the circle around $a$ that passes through $q^\theta$ under the map $\log_q$.
-We will choose the contour for $W$ to be $\wt\C_\theta$ and the contour for $Z$ to be $\D_\theta$ defined in \eqref{defCD}.
+We will choose the contour for $W$ to be $\wt\C_\theta$ and the contour for $Z$ to be $\D_\theta$ defined in \eqref{defCD} which is a vertical line.
 We verify in the proof of Proposition~\ref{prop:plocalization} that no singularities of the integrand are crossed during the deformation.